|

 installed through non-democratic processes (coups, military, peace-deals, power-sharing agreements, etc.) and rule for a limited

 amount of time until a permanent government can come to power.
-There are currently 2 countries with transitional governments
+There are currently 4 countries in Sub-Saharan Africa

 Transition to Multiracial rule: